lweitkamp/Reproducibility_GAE/blogpost.md

 # Measuring the Effect of Advantage Estimation in Actor-Critic methods

 For the reinforcement learning course at the UvA we are given the task of creating reproducible research, where we can choose from a number of topics.
-We have chosen to focus on $n-$step bootstrapping in actor-critic methods, where in specific we want to focus on variance reduction methods such as the advantage estimation and the generalized advantage estimation (GAE), which naturally leads to the following question:
+We have chosen to focus on $n-$step bootstrapping in actor-critic methods, which traditionally exhibit high variance for higher $n$ and high bias for lower $n$.
+In specific, we want to compare variance reduction methods such as the advantage estimation and the generalized advantage estimation.
+This naturally leads to the following question:

 *What is the effect of (generalized) advantage estimation on the return in $n$-step bootstrapping?*

 This blog post is meant to answer that question.
 First, we will give a quick overview of actor critic methods, $n$-step bootstrapping and the (generalized) advantage function.
 Second, we will discuss our setup which involves a detailed explanation of how the results can be reproduced.
 Third, we will give an analysis of the results which should answer the question above.
+Our code base can be found <a href="https://github.com/lweitkamp/Reproducibility_GAE">here</a>, which is inspired by other implementations[^2][^3].

 ## Actor Critic Methods and Advantage Estimation